Bachelor's degree in Communications from UW-Whitewater with an emphasis on Women's Studies.

 "In my program area it is important that we are able to provide services to individuals over age 60 who are victims of domestic violence, sexual assault, financial exploitation, or scams."

-Crime Victim Advocate
+Bilingual Crime Victim Advocate

-Bachelor's degree in Social Work from Aurora--George Williams College
+Bachelor's degrees in Spanish from Carthage College